-Management Discussion and Analysis ("MD&A") is intended to help the reader understand Vendetta Mining Corp. (the "Company" or "Vendetta") financial statements.
-The information provided herein should be read in conjunction with the condensed interim financial statements for the three months ended August 31, 2014 and the audited annual financial statements for the year ended May 31, 2014.
+Management Discussion and Analysis ("MD&A") is intended to help the reader understand Vendetta Mining Corp. (the "Company" or "Vendetta") condensed interim financial statements.
+The information provided herein should be read in conjunction with the unaudited condensed interim financial statements for the six months ended November 30, 2018 and 2017 and the audited annual financial statements for the years ended May 31, 2018 and 2017.
 The following comments may contain management estimates of anticipated future trends, activities or results.
 These are not a guarantee of future performance, since actual results could change based on other factors and variables beyond management control.

-Management is responsible for the preparation and integrity of the financial statements, including the maintenance of appropriate information systems, procedures and internal controls and to ensure that information used internally or disclosed externally, including the financial statements and MD&A, is complete and reliable.
+Management is responsible for the preparation and integrity of the condensed interim financial statements, including the maintenance of appropriate information systems, procedures and internal controls and to ensure that information used internally or disclosed externally, including the condensed interim financial statements and MD&A, is complete and reliable.
 The Company's board of directors follows recommended corporate governance guidelines for public companies to ensure transparency and accountability to shareholders.
-The board's audit committee meets with management quarterly to review the financial statements including the MD&A and to discuss other financial, operating and internal control matters.
+The board's audit committee meets with management quarterly to review the condensed interim financial statements including the MD&A and to discuss other financial, operating and internal control matters.